New Yorker Diner

 @heavenlydesserts (UK wide)

 During my visit to Manchester, before heading to the New Yorker Diner.
-I did what I love to do is explore around new places.
-As I had a whole day to myself, I went around the City Centre, shopping mall, town hall, Library and Museum.
+I did what I love to do is explore new places.
+As I had a whole day to myself, I went around the City Centre, shopping mall, town hall, Library and Museum like a tourist.

 The interiors here at The New Yorker Diner have plenty of room for people to sit in groups of 4-6.
-Covered with tube lights and bulb lights, it brightens up the room as much as it can during the daylight.
-Also, have two TVs showcasing their menu’s and a room full of wooden tables with leather seats around the room.
+Covered with tube lights and bulb lights, the room brightens up as much as it can during daylight.
+They also have two TVs showcasing their menus and a room full of wooden tables with leather seats around the room.

-Although, I manage to finish the dessert as I waited for 15 minutes or so before having that.
+Although, I managed to finish the dessert as I waited for 15 minutes or so before having it.
 A meal without having dessert is never a meal.
-The dessert they recommended and provided me was the ‘New Yorker Dessert’ a dessert filled with Nutella spread, vanilla ice cream, Ferrero Rocher, wafer roll, finished with chocolate fudge & sprinkles.
-This was yummy to eat and looked pretty good too.
+The dessert they recommended and provided me was the ‘New Yorker Dessert‘ a dessert filled with Nutella spread, vanilla ice cream, Ferrero Rocher, wafer roll, finished with chocolate fudge & sprinkles.
+It was yummy to eat and looked pretty good too.

 Food: 7 out of 10

 Atmosphere: 6 out of 10

 Price: 8 out of 10